WW Recipe of the Day: Slow Cooker Pumpkin Pie Oatmeal

-With all the flavors of pumpkin pie, this slow cooker pumpkin pie oatmeal with streusel topping is an easy, healthy, warm and delicious way to start your day.
+With all the flavors of pumpkin pie, this slow cooked pumpkin pie oatmeal with streusel topping is an easy, healthy, warm and delicious way to start your day.

 I can’t seem to get enough pumpkin and apple this time of year.
 They’re two of my favorite fall foods.